google/oboe/docs/notes/rlsbuffer.md

 # Assert in releaseBuffer()

-There is a bug that can sometimes cause an assert in ClientProxy::releaseBuffer() when headsets are connected or disconnected.
+There is a bug that can sometimes cause an assert in ClientProxy or AudioTrackShared::releaseBuffer() when headsets are connected or disconnected.
 The bug was originally reported at: https://github.com/google/oboe/issues/535

+You will see signatures like this in the logcat:

+    F AudioTrackShared: releaseBuffer: mUnreleased out of range, !(stepCount:96 <= mUnreleased:0 <= mFrameCount:480), BufferSizeInFrames:480

 ## Platforms Affected